-Thyroid Imaging
+Thyroid imaging

-We prepared several thyroid phantoms with various concentrations of ^{99m}Tc-pertechnetate or 123I-15-(p-iodophenyl)-3methylpentadecanoic acid (123I-BMIPP).
-In Japan, Na123I is available only in the form of a powder contained in a capsule, which is not usable for a phantom study.
+We prepared several thyroid phantoms with various concentrations of ^{99m}Tc pertechnetate or 123I-15-(p-Iodophenyl)-3-methylpentadecanoic acid (BMIPP).
+In Japan, Na123I is only available in the form of a powder contained in a capsule, which is not usable for a phantom study.
 Therefore, we used 123I-BMIPP, a liquid radiopharmaceutical, to mix homogeneously with agar.
-In the thyroid phantoms, 1.85-27.8 MBq of 99mTc-pertechnetate or 0.37-3.7 MBq of 123I-BMIPP were included.
-Plastic bottles were filled with a 0.03 MBq/mL solution of 99mTc-pertechnetate or a 0.006 MBq/mL solution of 123I-BMIPP for background.
+In the thyroid phantoms, 1.85 - 27.8 MBq of ^{99m}Tc pertechnetate or 0.37 - 3.7 MBq of 123I-BMIPP were included.
+Plastic bottles were filled with 0.03 MBq/ml of ^{99m}Tc pertechnetate or 0.006 MBq/ml of 123I BMIPP for background.
 These background tracer concentrations were determined using a previous thyroid phantom experiment as a reference (24).
-The neck phantom was placed supine, and imaging was performed first with the CZT camera and then with the NaI camera for 10 min each.
-After these images had been acquired, the thyroid phantoms were divided into 2 pieces (right and left lobes).
-The radioactivity of each lobe was then measured using an automatic well counter, and their volumes were measured using a measuring cylinder.
+The neck phantom was placed in a supine position, and imaging was performed in the following order: 1.
+CZT-SPECT and 2.
+NaI camera, for 10 minutes each.
+After acquiring these images, the thyroid phantoms were divided into two pieces (right and left lobes); the radioactivity of each lobe was then measured using an automatic well counter and their volumes were measured using a measuring cylinder.

-Parathyroid Imaging
+Parathyroid imaging

-We simulated the following 3 acquisition protocols: a dual-phase ^{99m}Tc-sestamibi protocol, a dual-tracer ^{99m}Tc-sestamibi/^{99m}Tc-pertechnetate protocol, and a dual-tracer ^{99m}Tc-sestamibi/123I-iodine protocol.
+We simulated the following three different acquisition protocols: 1. dual-phase ^{99m}Tcsestamibi protocol; 2. dual-isotope ^{99m}Tc sestamibi/^{99m}Tc pertechnetate protocol; and 3. dual-isotope ^{99m}Tc sestamibi/123I iodine protocol.

-The tracer dose of each phantom in these 3 protocols is shown in Table 1. ^{99m}Tc-pertechnetate was substituted for ^{99m}Tc-sestamibi in all our phantom studies since both tracers have the same photo energy of ^{99m}Tc.
-All scanning procedures were performed using the CZT camera for 10 min.
+The radiotracer dosage of each phantom in these three protocols is shown in Table 1. ^{99m}Tc-sestamibi was substituted with ^{99m}Tc pertechnetate in all our phantom studies since both tracers have the same photo energy of ^{99m}Tc.
+All the scanning procedures were performed using CZT-SPECT for 10 minutes.

+(1) Dual-phase ^{99m}Tc sestamibi protocol
-Dual-Phase ^{99m}Tc-Sestamibi Protocol. ^{99m}Tc-sestamibi accumulates in both parathyroid adenoma and thyroid tissue as a function of blood flow, gland size, and mitochondrial activity (15,17).
-However,

-^{99m}Tc-sestamibi washes out more rapidly from thyroid tissue than from parathyroid adenoma (15,16).
-Because of the difference in washout rate from the 2 tissues, a parathyroid adenoma is detected more clearly in a delayed-phase image than in an early-phase image.
-Thus, we prepared 2 types of neck phantoms to mimic the early- and delayed-phase neck images.
+^{99m}Tc sestamibi accumulates in both parathyroid adenoma and thyroid tissue as a function of blood flow, gland size, and mitochondrial activity (15,17).
+However, ^{99m}Tc sestamibi washes out more rapidly from thyroid tissue than from parathyroid adenoma (15,16).
+Because of the difference in washout rate from the two tissues, a parathyroid adenoma is detected more clearly in a delayed phase image than in an early phase image.
+Thus, we prepared two type of neck phantoms to mimic the early phase and delayed phase neck images.

-We determined the radioactivity of the early-phase phantom on the basis of preliminary experiments, including prior thyroid imaging.
-The radioactivity of the thyroid gland in the delayedphase phantom was determined using a previous study for reference (25).
-In that study, the washout rate of ^{99m}Tc-sestamibi from thyroid tissue was 0.013 at 180 min after administration.
-This value was approximately 13% of the radioactivity of the earlyphase image (at 20 min after administration).
-Generally, no biologic washout of ^{99m}Tc-sestamibi was observed from the parathyroid adenoma; hence, we calculated the radioactivity of the parathyroid adenoma in the delayed phase on the basis of only physical decay of ^{99m}Tc, which was similar to the background.
+On the basis of preliminary experiments, including prior thyroid imaging, we determined the radioactivity of the early phase phantom.
+Subsequently, the radioactivity of the thyroid gland in the delayed phase phantom was determined, using a previous study for reference (25).
+In that study, the washout rate of ^{99m}Tc sestamibi from thyroid tissue was 0.013 at 180 minutes after administration.
+This value was approximately 13% of the radioactivity of the early phase image (at 20 minutes after administration).
+Generally, no biological washout of the ^{99m}Tc sestamibi was observed from the parathyroid adenoma; hence, we calculated the radioactivity of the parathyroid adenoma in the delayed phase only on the basis of physical decay of ^{99m}Tc, which was similar to the background.
 After calibration, these early and delayed neck phantoms were imaged.

+(2) Dual-isotope ^{99m}Tc sestamibi/^{99m}Tc pertechnetate protocol

-Dual-Tracer ^{99m}Tc-Sestamibil^{99m}Tc-Pertechnetate Protocol.
-Although ^{99m}Tc-sestamibi accumulates in both parathyroid adenomas and thyroid tissue, ^{99m}Tc-pertechnetate accumulates only in thyroid tissue, not in a parathyroid adenoma.
-Thus, by subtracting a ^{99m}Tcpertechnetate image from a ^{99m}Tc-sestamibi image, we could obtain an image of a parathyroid adenoma (16,18).
+Although ^{99m}Tc sestamibi accumulates in both parathyroid adenomas and thyroid tissue, ^{99m}Tc pertechnetate accumulates only in thyroid tissue, not in a parathyroid adenoma.
+Thus, by subtracting a ^{99m}Tc pertechnetate image from a ^{99m}Tc sestamibi image, a parathyroid adenoma image could be obtained (16,18).